helium/HIP/0022-diy-concentrators.md

 The `add_gateway` remains one of the few permissioned transactions relating to the network.
 Ideally, `add_gateway` would be permissionless and any compatible hardware could be added to the blockchain and mine HNT.
-However, this transaction has always been regulated due to a concerns with bad actors creating virtual hotspots only to maximize mining rewards without truly providing coverage.
+However, this transaction has always been regulated due to a concerns with bad actors creating virtual Hotspots only to maximize mining rewards without truly providing coverage.

 Initially, only gateways sold by Helium could be added to the blockchain, but [HIP19](0019-third-party-manufacturers.md) expands this ability to approved vendors.
-One of the principal requirements of HIP19 is that the hotspot identity be contained with a hardware security module.
-Following the lead of the Helium "OG Hotspot", every hotspot on the market has the following
+One of the principal requirements of HIP19 is that the Hotspot identity be contained with a hardware security module.
+Following the lead of the Helium "OG Hotspot", every Hotspot on the market has the following
 architecture:

 ![image Current Architecture](0022-diy-concentrators/current_hardware_architecture.jpg)